 Trust But Always Document

-Often, when you call in to get information regarding your account, you will be talking to someone who has worked for the company less than a year.
-The debt collection industry is notorious for high turnover, so keep in mind you may be talking to a 19 year old kid with zero personal finance experience.
+Often, when you call in to get information regarding your account, you will be talking to someone who has worked for the company for less than a year.
+The debt collection industry is notorious for high turnover, so keep in mind you may be talking to a 19-year-old kid with zero personal finance experience.

 If the debt has been charged off and sold to another company, it is highly suggested to ask for documentation in writing.
 Details such as the name of the creditor, amount owed, and interest rate, should all be easily obtained.

 Once you have this information, you will have a clear understanding of how much is owed to the creditor.
 Many times, a debt collector is only worried about collecting a quick payment and moving on, so the information they provide over the phone should be taken with a grain of salt.

 Debt collectors are paid to collect dollars, plain and simple.
 If they spent their shift being completely open, honest, and helpful – they would collect little to no money and would be fired within 2 weeks!

 Sadly, debt collectors cannot be trusted.
 Document everything during a conversation.
 Get the debt collector’s name, employee number, and even the manager’s name.
 Documenting each conversation will help you stay organized and up to date on how the account is progressing.

 After you have obtained a clear picture of how much is owed and how many fees and interest is being charged, it is time to start negotiating.